BenderRobotics/bretina/README.md

     $ pip install bretina
 ```

+Bretina uses OCR engine Tesseract for the optical character recognition.
+Tesseract can be downloaded from
+https://github.com/tesseract-ocr/tesseract (tested with Tesseract version 5).
+Windows installer is provided by **Mannheim University Library** at https://github.com/UB-Mannheim/tesseract/wiki.

+After the installation, add path to the `tesseract.exe` to your system `PATH`.

 ## Building Bretina from the source

 If you want to build Bretina from the source, you need to clone the repository first.